brasilflutter/fixes_tips_flutter_desktop/English/Tips and Tricks/package_window_manager.md

   Improves user experience by enabling an interface that is more tailored to the specific needs of the application and the operating system.

 * How to Implement?
-  Check out the details directly on the package page > [text](https://pub.dev/packages/window_manager)
+  Check out the details directly on the package page > [Link PubDev](https://pub.dev/packages/window_manager)